Mature years (1987–present)

 In 2013 White participated in a curated fringe exhibition during the opening month of the 55th Venice Biennale: Sapere Aude – Circuito Off, where she showed her painting The anatomy lesson of Dr Freeman and sculpture–assemblages Lost for words and Measure for measure.

-White’s mother, who lived to 102 inspired the painting Mum's centenarian sunset and the carving in pink Angaston marble Centenarian sunset, Mum at 102.
-Three of White’s sculptures inspired by idioms and sayings were selected for HarbourSculpture 2017 – To cut ways was awarded First Prize Inside.
-Her monumental version of Stretching the imagination was selected for Sculpture @ Bayside at the Bayside Arts Festival, Sydney, April 2018.
+White’s mother, who lived to 102 inspired the painting Mum's Centenarian Sunset and the carving in pink Angaston marble completed in 2022 Centenarian Sunset, Mum at 102.
+Three of White’s assemblages based on idioms and sayings were finalists in HarbourSculpture 2017 – To Cut Both Ways was awarded First Prize Inside.
+Since 2018, her large outdoor version of Stretching the Imagination has been exhibited many times around Sydney Harbour and was a finalist in the Outdoor Selection of Sculpture in the Vineyards, Wollombi Valley Sculpture Festival 2022, along with Centenarian Sunset, Mum at 102in the Indoor Selection.

 Read more...» Childhood and student years (1941–1961)